mg-serag/repo_checker/src/docs/README_logical_repo_checks.md

     return False
 ```

+### Smart Insertion Behavior
+When repositories are moved between sheets, they are now inserted at the first row where both:
+- **Repository column (Column A)** is empty
+- **Actual Link column (Column C)** is empty

+This ensures efficient use of sheet space and maintains a compact structure.

 ### Movement Examples
-- Python repo in Java sheet → Move to Python sheet
+- Python repo in Java sheet → Move to Python sheet at first empty row
-- JavaScript repo in Java sheet → Move to JS/TS sheet
+- JavaScript repo in Java sheet → Move to JS/TS sheet at first empty row
-- Java repo in JS/TS sheet → Move to Java sheet
+- Java repo in JS/TS sheet → Move to Java sheet at first empty row

 ## Output Format